aicodes/tf-bestpractice/README.md

 This is a collection of gotchas collected by AI.codes engineers while working with TensorFlow.
 It is, without doubt, opinionated.

+#### TL,DR:
+* Represent the model as a Python class, with `loss`, `inference` and `optimize` member functions.
+* Use checkpoints in training.
+* Use summaries.
+* Use flags to represent hyper-parameters.
+* Name important operations, with a standard vocabulary

 #### Working with computational graph

 A TensorFlow model is essentially a computational graph, where nodes are [operations](https://www.tensorflow.org/versions/r0.11/api_docs/python/framework.html#Operation) and links in-between are [tensors](https://www.tensorflow.org/versions/r0.11/api_docs/python/framework.html#Tensor).
 The computational graph is defined as a  [GraphDef](https://www.tensorflow.org/versions/r0.9/how_tos/tool_developers/index.html#graphdef) protobuf message. `Graph` and `operation` are first class citizens in TF, where tensor is an intermediate object that is only used at runtime for passing data.
 From this perspective _OpGraph_ is probably a more accurate name than _TensorFlow_.